List of people from Guildford: Theatre and film

 Julie Dawn Cole (b.
 1957), who played Veruca Salt in Willy Wonka & The Chocolate Factory, and Simon Bird (b.
-1984), who played Will McKenzie in The Inbetweeners, were both born in Guildford.
+1984), who played Will McKenzie in The Inbetweeners and Adam Goodman in Friday Night Dinner, were both born in Guildford.
 Comedian Holly Walsh (b.
 1980) was also born in Guildford.

 Sport

 Guildford has been home to racing driver Katherine Legge and sprinter Allan Wells, gold medallist in the 100 metres at the 1980 Olympics.
 Footballers John Hollins, David Howells and Alex McCarthy were born in the town.
 Footballer Matt Jarvis grew up in Guildford and the town is also home to Olympic kayakers Rachel Cawthorn and Liam Heath.
 Robert Hayward, the former UK No. 4 Thai Boxer, is a resident.

 Others

 Cartoonist Piers Baker, who created Ollie and Quentin, lives in Guildford.

 Alfred Smith, recipient of the Victoria Cross, was born in Guildford, as was WWE wrestler Paul Burchill.
+Australian television personality, cookbook author and pastry chef Darren Purchese was born in Guildford.